 Change the linking option for each framework you want to link weakly.
 To do this, open an inspector for your application target and go to the inspector’s General tab to view the list of frameworks and libraries linked against the target.
 For frameworks you want to link weakly, change the value in the Type column from Required to Weak.

 If the deployment target for your application is set to a version of iOS that does not contain a given framework (because it was introduced in a later version), set the link type of that framework to Weak.
 For most other frameworks, you should leave the link type set to Required.

 For information about how to perform runtime availability checks for classes and methods, see SDK Compatibility Guide.

 The following sections highlight the significant changes to frameworks and technologies in iOS 4.2.
 For a complete list of all new interfaces available in the system, see iOS 4.2 API Diffs.

 The Core Location framework includes new interfaces for determining whether a device is authorized to use location services and for detecting changes in the current authorization status.
-For more information about how to use Core Location in your application, see Location Awareness Programming Guide.
+For more information about how to use Core Location in your application, see Location and Maps Programming Guide.

 The Game Kit framework includes a new

 GKFriendRequestComposeViewController class, which you can present from your application and use to invite friends to play a game.
 For more information about how to use Game Kit in your application, see Game Center Programming Guide.